After we purchased the land for our monastery in 1983 we

 problem responsibly.
 Do you really think your life will be

-better if there are more people of your colour or your creed on
+better if there are more people of your colour,

 Earth?